FilmU-Entertainment/FilmUmusic-Web/README.md

 ## 🎵 What is FilmU Music?

-**FilmU Music** is a modern open-source music streaming web app built for users who want:
+**FilmU Music** is a modern open-source music streaming web app designed for:

 - 🎧 distraction-free listening
 - 🔒 privacy-friendly experience